-These homework tasks will mostly have been designed for children to do by themselves.
+These homework tasks will usually be meant for children to do by themselves.
 Because they have been taught the skills they will need to complete the task in school, they should be able to complete the tasks easily and without help from parents.

-This may have a much better impact than helping them complete the tasks, which will give the teacher marking it the false impression that have understood everything taught in class, when in fact they may need more help to consolidate their learning.
+This may have a much better impact than helping them complete the tasks.
+Instead if parents help with homework, they will give the teacher marking it the false impression that their child has understood everything taught in class.
+While on the contrary, their child may need more help to consolidate their learning.

 Rather than giving your child so much help that you practically (or literally) do their homework for them, there are more productive ways to help that will have a much bigger impact:

 For tired children who have just spent a busy day at school, one of the biggest obstacles in doing homework is often starting it.

 One good way parents help with homework is reading through the instructions of the task with them and making sure they understand what it is they are being asked to do.

 You might even talk through the first question together so you know your child is set on the right path to complete the rest of the task on their own.

 Show an interest in what your child is learning